Christian Ramirez (soccer, born 1991): Houston Dynamo

 On August 7, 2019, Ramirez was traded to Houston Dynamo in exchange for $250,000 in allocation money.
 Ramirez made his Dynamo debut and scored his first goal for his new club on August 11 in a 2–1 loss to the Philadelphia Union.
 On September 11, the Dynamo hosted Ramirez's old team, Minnesota.
 He scored once as the Dynamo defeated the Loons 2–0.
 In the final game of the season, Ramirez scored twice, including the winner in the 83rd minute, to help Houston defeat the LA Galaxy 4–2.
 He enjoyed good form to end the year, scoring 5 and assisting 1 in his 10 games with the Dynamo.
 His good performances weren't enough to save the Dynamo's season however, with Houston failing to qualify for the playoffs.

 After the first two games of the 2020 season, with Ramirez appearing off the bench in both, the season was paused for four months due to the COVID-19 pandemic.
 Houston returned to play in July with the MLS is Back Tournament, however Ramirez did not take part, leaving the "bubble" to be with his wife for the birth of their second child.
 He rejoined the team after the tournament and made his first start of the year on August 21 in a 0–0 draw with FC Dallas.
 On August 25 Ramirez scored once and added an assist as Houston won 5–2 at Sporting Kansas City.
 He found the back of the net again on September 9 to give Houston a 1–1 draw at the Colorado Rapids.
 In a shortened season due to COVID-19, Ramirez ended the season with 2 goals and 2 assists from 15 games, 8 of them being starts.
 It was another disappointing season for the Dynamo as a team, finishing bottom of the Western Conference and missing the playoffs again.

 During the 2021 season, Ramirez only made 6 appearances before being transferred.
 He scored in his only start, a 3–1 loss at the Colorado Rapids on May 15.

 Aberdeen

 On June 28, 2021, Ramirez signed with Scottish Premiership side Aberdeen.
-Ramirez made his Aberdeen debut on 22 July in the new Europa Conference League where he scored in the 5–1 victory over BK Häcken of Sweden.
+Ramirez made his Aberdeen debut on July 22 in the new Europa Conference League where he scored in the 5–1 victory over BK Häcken of Sweden.

 Columbus Crew

-On January 19, 2023, Ramirez joined Major League Soccer club Columbus Crew on a two year deal with an option for a third year.
+On January 19, 2023, Ramirez joined Major League Soccer club Columbus Crew on a two-year deal with an option for a third year.
+Ramirez scored one of the more memorable goals in Crew history when he found the back of the net in the 115th minute of the 2023 Eastern Conference Finals against Hell is Real derby opponent FC Cincinnati, ultimately sending Columbus to the MLS Cup.

+LA Galaxy

+On February 12, 2025, Ramirez was traded to the LA Galaxy in exchange for $250,000 in 2025 General Allocation Money and $250,000 in conditional 2026 General Allocation Money.